DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

 * IntegerOptional `integer`

 ### InvalidDBClusterSnapshotStateFault
-* InvalidDBClusterSnapshotStateFault `object`: The supplied value is not a valid DB cluster snapshot state.
+* InvalidDBClusterSnapshotStateFault `object`: The supplied value isn't a valid DB cluster snapshot state.

 ### InvalidDBClusterStateFault
-* InvalidDBClusterStateFault `object`: The DB cluster is not in a valid state.
+* InvalidDBClusterStateFault `object`: The DB cluster isn't in a valid state.

 ### InvalidDBInstanceStateFault
-* InvalidDBInstanceStateFault `object`:  The specified DB instance is not in the <i>available</i> state.
+* InvalidDBInstanceStateFault `object`:  The specified DB instance isn't in the <i>available</i> state.

 ### InvalidDBParameterGroupStateFault
 * InvalidDBParameterGroupStateFault `object`: The DB parameter group is in use or is in an invalid state.
-If you are attempting to delete the parameter group, you cannot delete it when the parameter group is in this state.
+If you are attempting to delete the parameter group, you can't delete it when the parameter group is in this state.

 ### InvalidDBSecurityGroupStateFault
-* InvalidDBSecurityGroupStateFault `object`: The state of the DB security group does not allow deletion.
+* InvalidDBSecurityGroupStateFault `object`: The state of the DB security group doesn't allow deletion.

 ### InvalidDBSnapshotStateFault
-* InvalidDBSnapshotStateFault `object`: The state of the DB snapshot does not allow deletion.
+* InvalidDBSnapshotStateFault `object`: The state of the DB snapshot doesn't allow deletion.

 ### InvalidDBSubnetGroupFault
-* InvalidDBSubnetGroupFault `object`: Indicates the DBSubnetGroup does not belong to the same VPC as that of an existing cross region read replica of the same source instance.
+* InvalidDBSubnetGroupFault `object`: The DBSubnetGroup doesn't belong to the same VPC as that of an existing cross-region read replica of the same source instance.

 ### InvalidDBSubnetGroupStateFault
-* InvalidDBSubnetGroupStateFault `object`: The DB subnet group cannot be deleted because it is in use.
+* InvalidDBSubnetGroupStateFault `object`: The DB subnet group cannot be deleted because it's in use.

 ### InvalidDBSubnetStateFault
-* InvalidDBSubnetStateFault `object`:  The DB subnet is not in the <i>available</i> state.
+* InvalidDBSubnetStateFault `object`:  The DB subnet isn't in the <i>available</i> state.

 ### InvalidEventSubscriptionStateFault
 * InvalidEventSubscriptionStateFault `object`: This error can occur if someone else is modifying a subscription.
 You should retry the action.

 ### InvalidOptionGroupStateFault
-* InvalidOptionGroupStateFault `object`:  The option group is not in the <i>available</i> state.
+* InvalidOptionGroupStateFault `object`:  The option group isn't in the <i>available</i> state.

 ### InvalidRestoreFault
-* InvalidRestoreFault `object`: Cannot restore from vpc backup to non-vpc DB instance.
+* InvalidRestoreFault `object`: Cannot restore from VPC backup to non-VPC DB instance.

 ### InvalidS3BucketFault
-* InvalidS3BucketFault `object`: The specified Amazon S3 bucket name could not be found or Amazon RDS is not authorized to access the specified Amazon S3 bucket.
+* InvalidS3BucketFault `object`: The specified Amazon S3 bucket name can't be found or Amazon RDS isn't authorized to access the specified Amazon S3 bucket.
 Verify the <b>SourceS3BucketName</b> and <b>S3IngestionRoleArn</b> values and try again.

 ### InvalidSubnet
 * InvalidSubnet `object`: The requested subnet is invalid, or multiple subnets were requested that are not all in a common VPC.

 ### InvalidVPCNetworkStateFault
-* InvalidVPCNetworkStateFault `object`: DB subnet group does not cover all Availability Zones after it is created because users' change.
+* InvalidVPCNetworkStateFault `object`: The DB subnet group doesn't cover all Availability Zones after it's created because of users' change.

 ### KMSKeyNotAccessibleFault
-* KMSKeyNotAccessibleFault `object`: Error accessing KMS key.
+* KMSKeyNotAccessibleFault `object`: An error occurred accessing an AWS KMS key.

 ### KeyList
 * KeyList `array`